-All whistleblowing cases reported were objectively assessed and investigation and appropriate remedial measures were taken, where warranted.
-Whistleblowing matters, if substantiated, are reported to the AC.
-The IA Department will report to the AC immediately on matters requiring immediate or urgent attention.
+All whistleblowing cases reported were objectively assessed and investigation and appropriate remedial measures were taken where warranted, and if substantiated, they were reported to the AC in accordance with the guidelines set out in the Company's Whistleblowing Policy.

-The implementation of the Whistleblowing Policy has been communicated to employees of the Group and the Whistleblowing Policy is posted on the Company's website.
-On an ongoing basis, the Whistleblowing Policy is covered during staff training as part of the Group's efforts to promote awareness of fraud control.
+The implementation of the Whistleblowing Policy has been communicated to employees of the Group.
+The Whistleblowing Policy is also posted on the Company's website.
+On an ongoing basis, the Whistleblowing Policy is covered during staff training as part of the Group's efforts to promote awareness of possible corporate improprieties.